-Sally Green is First Vice President and Chief Operating Officer at the Federal Reserve Bank of Richmond.
+Mark L. Mullinix is First Vice President and Chief Operating Officer at the Federal Reserve Bank of Richmond.

 Economic research at the Federal Reserve Bank of Richmond covers a broad spectrum, including monetary policy, macroeconomics, banking, financial institutions and markets, payments systems, national and regional economic conditions and supporting functions.
 Our economists provide direct input to policymakers as well as briefings that address current policy issues for the president, the board of directors and others in the Federal Reserve System.

 The Management Committee, led by the president and first vice president and including senior executives from all our business areas across the Fifth District, establish and guide implementation of the operational and strategic goals of the Richmond Federal Reserve.

 To be a trusted and respected information source and catalyst of change that drives innovation and business results by harnessing the power of diversity and inclusion.